servisys/ispconfig_setup/README.md

 For now it's composed of two main scritps

-- ispc3sysinstall.sh = is the main scritps wich will do a default install based on the https://www.howtoforge.com/perfect-server-debian-wheezy-apache2-bind-dovecot-ispconfig-3 and to fix some issue on normal installation files, provided by debian repository
+- install.sh = is the main scritps wich will do a default install based on the https://www.howtoforge.com/perfect-server-debian-wheezy-apache2-bind-dovecot-ispconfig-3 and to fix some issue on normal installation files, provided by debian repository